-Looking after your physical wellbeing is not only important for your physical health.
-It can also have a positive impact on your mental and emotional wellbeing.
+Looking after your physical wellbeing isn’t just about your body – it can also have a big impact on your mental and emotional health

 Physical activity

 Regular physical activity is a good way to look after your physical and mental health.
-Physical activity can help you stay a healthy weight, which may be important for men with prostate cancer.
-And there are also lots of benefits for your mental health.
+It can help you maintain a healthy weight, which is important for men with prostate cancer, and has many mental health benefits too.

-- Improve your sleep.
+• Improve your sleep.
 For some people, being more physically active improves their overall quality of sleep.
 This means reducing the time it takes to fall asleep, and the number of times they wake up during the night.
-This can make you feel more alert during the day and improve your emotional wellbeing.
+This can make you feel more alert during the day and improve your mood.

-- Boost your mood.
-Prostate cancer can leave you feeling low.
+• Boost your mood.
+Being diagnosed and living with prostate cancer can affect how you think and feel.
 Being more active can help you feel a sense of achievement and improve your overall mood.

-- Relieve stress.
-Stress can have a negative effect on your mental and physical wellbeing.
+• Relieve stress.
+Stress can have a negative effect on your mind and body.
 Getting active is a great way to relieve stress and tension in your body.
-Taking a break from stressful thoughts and getting out into nature for a walk can help to clear your mind.
+Taking a break from stressful thoughts, getting outside, and going for a walk can help to clear your mind.

 Types of physical activity